Starignus/RPIGPIO/Extramaterial/GPIO_MotorHAT.md

 Note the HAT does not power the Raspberry Pi, and we strongly recommend having two separate power supplies - one for the RPi and one for the motors, as motors can put a lot of noise onto a power supply and it could cause stability problems.

-##### Voltage requirements

-The motor controllers on this HAT are designed to run from **5V to 12V**.
-Therefore, the first important thing is to verify the voltage specifications for the motor.
-Some small hobby motors are only intended to run at 1.5V (**MOST 1.5-3V MOTORS WILL NOT WORK or will be damaged by 5V power**), but its just as common to have 6-12V motors.

 ##### Current requirements

 The motor driver chips that come with the kit are designed to provide up to **1.2 A per motor**, with 3A peak current.
-Note that once you head towards 2A you will probably want to put a heat-sink on the motor driver, otherwise you will get thermal failure, possibly burning out the chip.
+Note that once you head towards 2A, you will probably want to put a heatsink on the motor driver; otherwise, you will get a thermal failure, possibly burning out the chip.

 **Am important thing you can not run motors off of a 9V battery so don't waste your time/batteries!**